Compassion -- the image of Christ

 1. How would you describe the significance of compassion in the life of Jesus as it is portrayed in the Gospels?
 What did Jesus do that causes people to say He demonstrated compassion in His interactions with people?

-2. Why might it be accurate to say that compassion is an essential quality for global missionaries to possess?
+2. Why might it be accurate to say that compassion is an essential quality for global missionaries?
 How might a lack of compassion hinder cross-cultural missionary efforts?

 3. It has been said that compassion must be more than an external act that missionaries put on when it's needed.
 How would you describe what it means for missionaries to open their hearts to Christ and allow His compassion to flow through them?